 Scripture gives some directions about how to live a healthy life in community.

-Lesson 2: The Fall, Disease, and Suffering
+Lesson 2: The Fall, Disease, Suffering, and Death

 The Fall (Gen 3), separated humankind from the immediacy to the living God, causing deprivation of health.